-5.3 Upgrades to the Transmission System
+5.3 Network Upgrades to the Transmission System

-IPC will install one 230kV double circuit dead-end tower with drilled pier foundation to bring in and out transmission lines (500 feet or less per line) and Optical Ground Wire (OPGW) to the new switching station.
+IPC will install four 230kV dead-end towers.
+Two of the dead-end towers will be 3-pole deadends while the other two being self-supporting steel mono poles all placed on drilled pier foundation to bring in and out transmission lines (500 feet or less per line) and Optical Ground Wire (OPGW) to the new switching station.